| #chatterlings Chat with guest author MJ Rose |

 Kenn: evening cats

 kahtt: Hi MJ, glad to see you made it back.
-Sometimes in activity disconnects you
+Sometimes in activity disconnects

 kahtt: wb cats